patrykp1995/restaurant-logistic-panel/Readme.md

 - add react router, to food description/summary etc etc
 - style it better in the end
 - New page with menu boxes on click show description add some filters like:
     - drinks,dinner and subfilters like vege etc
+    - add filters to data/db.json && add price